HC-Hwang/Eccentricity-of-wide-binaries/README.md

 # Eccentricities of wide binaries

-Here we provide codes and simulated data that are used in Hwang et al. (in prep.).
+Here we provide the codes and the simulated data used in Hwang et al. (in prep.).
 In this paper, we developed a Bayesian method to infer the eccentricity of wide binaries from the v-r angle, the angle between the separation vector and the relative velocity vector.
+A large fraction of the work requires simulating binaries using the module `binary_sampling`.

 ## binary_sampling

-`binary_sampling` is a light-weighted package that samples the binaries with different eccentricities, orbital phases, orientation, (optional: bianry separations and distances).
-The package does not include orbital evolution calculation.
+`binary_sampling` is a light-weighted module that samples the binaries with different eccentricities, orbital phases, orientation, (optional: bianry separations and distances).
+The module does not include orbital evolution calculation.

 `binary_sampling` has two main classes, `binary()` and `binaries()`. `binary()` samples a single binary (i.e. single-value eccentricity, distance, etc.) with different orbital phase.
 Below is an example showing the v-r angle (the angle between the separation vector and the relative velocity vector) on binary orbits with different eccentricities (more detail can be found in `Demo 0 - Binary sampling.ipynb`):